vitaly-t/pg-promise/README.md

 You should only create a single instance of `QueryFile` per file, and then use that instance throughout the application.

-One of the most useful features implemented by class `QueryFile` is its `debug` mode.
+Most useful features of class `QueryFile`:

-When `debug` mode is set, every query request will check if the file has changed since it was last read, and if so - it will be read afresh.
+* `debug` mode, to make every query request check if the file has changed since it was last read, and if so - read it afresh.
 This way you can write sql queries and see immediate updates without having to restart your application.
+* Added in v3.2.0: `params` option for static SQL pre-formatting, to inject certain values only once, like a schema name or a configurable table name.

 The query provider itself never throws any error, leaving it for query methods to reject with.

 For detailed documentation see [QueryFile API].